-I speak internationally about data literacy, the culture and politics of data visualization and participatory design for civic engagement including my own projects and research.
-I run workshops on data visualization, coding, creative mapping, hackathon design for social impact and storytelling for civic engagement.
+I speak internationally about data literacy, the culture and politics of data visualization, feminist technology and participatory design for civic engagement.
+I run workshops on data visualization & storytelling and organize hackathons for social impact.

 - Conferences, Invited Lectures, Workshops and Panels

 Theater Communications Group National Conference.
 Strength in Numbers: Creative Data Storytelling for Organizations.
 Invited workshop leader.
 Portland, OR.
 June 2017.

 MIT Information Science Program.
 Creative Data Literacy: Bridging the Gap Between the Data-haves and Have-nots.
 Invited speaker.
 Cambridge, MA.
 May 2017.

 ACM Computer Human Interaction (CHI) Conference.
 Hacking Women’s Health.
 Workshop Co-organizer.
 Denver, CO.
 May 2017.